beemanbp03/Text-File-Analyzer/README.md

 1. Open a command line terminal
 2. cd into The-Wonderful-Analyzer directory
 3. type 'Ant' and hit enter to compile
-4. type './runAnalyzer.sh (whateverj-text-file-you-want.txt)' and hit enter (example; ./runAnalyzer.sh testfile)
+4. type './runAnalyzer.sh (whateverj-text-file-you-want.txt)' and hit enter (example; ./runAnalyzer.sh testfile.txt)
 5. output files are located in the The-Wonderful-Analyzer/output directory